rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 Open source is changing the technology industry and Cisco is a dedicated partner in that innovation.
 Cisco has been participating in open source development for nearly 3 decades, including founding projects like OpenDaylight, FD.io, VPP, SNAS, and OpenH264, and contributing to projects like OPNFV, Kubernetes, OpenStack, Ansible, Chef, Puppet, Maven, and countless more.

-There are pages and pages of links to the Open Source software that is used in Cisco products.
+Cisco uses many open-source tools, with extensive documentation available at the link above.

 Why am I bringing this up?
 Because when I started using Linux I just saw it as a tool.
 But now that I am a few years in, I see that it is the foundation of modern society.
-Almost every switch, router, firewall, public web server, surveillance camera, etc. runs on Linux and uses Open Source software.
+Almost every switch, router, firewall, public web server, surveillance camera, and IoT device runs on Linux and uses Open Source software.
 Once you start using Open Source software you really feel like part of the community.

 ----------------------------------------------------------------

 ## NetDevOps Certifications

 Cisco and Juniper both have certifications for NetDevOps.
 They both have a substantial amount of free training material available.
 I have a repository with information on each program.
-If you are interested in working on either certification you can find the repositories here:
+If you are interested in working on either certification, the repositories can be found here:

 - [Cisco DevNetAssoc](https://github.com/rikosintie/DevNetAssoc)
 - [Juniper DevOps](https://github.com/rikosintie/Juniper-DevOps)